2 Easy Ways to Backup Specific Folders in Windows 10

 Like Windows 8/8.1, Windows 10 has a built-in file backup tool, File History, which helps users automatically backup all the folders saved on user account folders as well as files in subfolders.

 It will monitor the changes for backed up files, whether deleted or added, then backup automatically.
 What's more, you backup files on Windows 10 external hard drive, network location, USB flash drive.
 After a period of time, you will have many previous versions of Windows 10 data so that you can get back in time.

 Unlike previous versions, Windows 10 File History adds a new feature called "Add a Folder" that can help users backup specific folders.
 It's smart and flexible.

 Why backup folders in Windows 10?

-As known, the most obvious advantage of backing up files or folders in Windows 10 is to ensure data security and keep files up-to-date.
-Users who use some folders on a regular basis are likely to change files, add files, and delete files on these folders.
+As known, the most obvious advantage of backing up files or folders in Windows 10 is to ensure data security and the continuity of your digital life or work.

-In addition, if you don't create a file history backup, you may lose your files once and forever when something unexpected happens, such as disk failure, virus, malware, fire, flood, etc. And you never know when.
+- Data Loss Prevention: You change, add, and delete files in specific folders on a regular basis.
+If you don't create a file history backup, you may lose your files once and forever when something unexpected happens, such as accidental deletion, disk failure, system crashes, fire, flood, etc.

-To avoid data loss, you need to backup files or folders in advance.
-As for how to backup a folder in Windows 10, you can use File History or third-party free backup software like AOMEI Backupper.
+As for how to backup a folder in Windows 10, you can use File History or third-party backup freeware.

 How to backup specific folders in Windows 10 using File History

 Turn on File History in Windows 10 and automatically backup files from one folder to another with the following steps.
 If you want to backup system, you can use "Backup and Restore (Windows 7)" in the backup settings.

 Step 1.
 Connect an external hard drive to your computer and make sure it can be detected.
 Then, directly type “file history” in the search box and choose "Backup settings" from the final result list.